Light Dark Matter from Inflaton Decay: Conclusions and discussion

 We have also shown that, if the DM is bosonic, the production of the DM from the inflaton decay can be enhanced due to the effect of the stimulated emission, like the LASER.
 The mechanism, called DASER (i.e, the DM amplification by stimulated emotion of radiation), can significantly enhance the DM abundance and can make light bosonic DM scenarios viable.
 In addition, if the DM is fermionic, the DM produced by the decay may form Dirac sea.
 The DASER and Dirac sea DMs produced by the inflaton decay may be searched for by future observations of the 21cm lines.
 The DMs produced by the above mentioned mechanism have null isocurvature perturbations.

 Finally, we comment that the DMs produced in the present scenarios may have very special momentum distribution, and the information about the production mechanism discussed here may be embedded in the momentum distribution of the DM.
-For example, the momentum of the bosonic DM produced by the DASER mechanism would have sharp peak at the IR mode.
-In addition, momentum distribution of the modes produced during the preheating depends on the thermal history during the preheating.
+For example, the momentum of the bosonic DM produced by the DASER mechanism would have sharp peak at the IR mode at the momentum $\sim m_\f/a[t_i].$ From a quantum field theory approach, the peak width can be approximated as $\sim \sqrt{m_\f H (t_i)}/a(t_i)$ (see \cite{Moroi:2020bkq}).
+By combining the two, we can get $m_\f/H(t_i).$ In addition, momentum distribution of the modes produced during the preheating depends on the thermal history during the preheating.
 One may probe the reheating phase (see also Ref.\,\cite{Jaeckel:2020oet}) or preheating phase if the information about the momentum distribution of the DM becomes available.
 For this purpose, further study of the structure formation with non-standard momentum distribution of the DM is needed.